 Using Incorrect Riser Heights When Building Stairs

 Your stairs can only have a maximum space of 3/8 inch between riser heights to be up to code.
-Inexperienced deck builders are ofteniStock_000014386538_Small confused by guidelines and cut every notch in the stringer the same.
+Inexperienced deck builders are often confused by guidelines and cut every notch in the stringer the same.
 Doing so will result in a bottom step that is roughly 1 inch taller than the rest.

 You’ll notice that every notch cut into a stringer will have an identical riser height except for the bottom one.
 Riser heights remain constant using treads placed above and below each step, which effectively adds the same tread thickness.
 Your bottom step will not have tread below it, though, so you will need to subtract the tread’s thickness from the height of the bottom riser.